hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/656_15_sunday_july_7.md

 into superstition; philosophy without religion becomes dry atheism.

 Vishishta-advaita is qualified Advaita (monism).
-Its expounder was Râmânuja.
+Its expounder was Rāmānuja.
 He says, "Out of the ocean of milk of the Vedas, Vyasa has churned this butter of philosophy, the better to help mankind."
 He says again, "All virtues and all qualities belong to Brahman, Lord of the universe.
 He is the greatest Purusha.
 Madhva is a through-going dualist or Dvaitist.
 He claims that even women might study the Vedas.
-He quotes chiefly from the Purânas.
+He quotes chiefly from the Purānas.
 He says that Brahman means Vishnu, not Shiva at all, because there is no salvation except through Vishnu.

 1.  [^](#txt1)Infinity is one without a second, ever indivisible, and